priyankjain/2016-Purdue-Ironhack-Tutorials/Google-Maps-Tutorial.md

 # Google Maps Tutorial

 This tutorial shows you how to add a simple Google map to a web page.
-We'll create a map marking the location of Purdue University.For an advanced guide to creating maps, read the [Google Maps Javascript API developer's guide](https://developers.google.com/maps/documentation/javascript/tutorial).
+We'll create a map marking the location of Purdue University.
+For an advanced guide to creating maps, read the [Google Maps Javascript API developer's guide](https://developers.google.com/maps/documentation/javascript/tutorial).

 ### 1. Create an HTML page